redhat-appdev-practice/survey-node-service/README.md

 ## Deploying the application in Openshift

-You can deploy to the existing projects in our cluster: https://console-openshift-console.apps.shared-dev.dev.openshift.opentlc.com/k8s/cluster/projects<br/>
-Or you can deploy in your own cluster from OpenTLC or RHPDS.
+This service comes ready to deploy in an Openshift cluster using the provided Jenkinsfile.

 #### Steps to build and deploy in Openshift